open/close all folders

 - The Dukes of Hazzard have the General Lee

 - The red Ferrari in Magnum, P.I.
 Robin Masters actually owns it, and there's often plot complications when Higgins takes away the keys, but it's still effectively Thomas Magnum's car.
+There's also TC's iconic striped Island Hoppers helicopter as seen in the opening credits, which Magnum and TC frequently (and in TC's case, reluctantly) use during Magnum's investigations.

 - Mr. Bean's apple green compact car, which gets trashed in almost every episode.